kellyjhorak/Squash/User-Personas.md

 - **Tech Savviness**: Moderate (frequent app and web usage)
 - **Key Concern**: Personal health & convenience

-**Story**
-Marissa is settling into Washington State after a cross-country move.
-While researching neighborhoods in Bellevue, she discovers that water quality can vary by county and municipality.
+Marissa is settling into Washington State after a cross-country move and wants to ensure her new home has clean water.
+While researching neighborhoods in Bellevue, she discovers that water quality can vary significantly by county.
+Concerned about potential contaminants like PFAS, she realizes she needs reliable, local water quality data to make informed decisions.
+Without prior experience dealing with water filtration, she is looking for clear information about contamination risks.
+Having access to detailed data and educational resources will help her feel confident in choosing the right filtration system for her new living environment.
-Worried about contaminants that could affect her health, she comes across ClearWaters.
-Using the **Search Bar**, she looks up **“King County”** to find detailed data on PFAS, lead, and other common contaminants.
-She appreciates the site’s **Resources** and **video**, which help her learn more about local regulations.
-Armed with this information, Marissa feels confident exploring different under-sink or whole-house filtration options for her new home.
-Her priority is ensuring a safe and healthy living environment as she transitions into her new life in Washington.

 ---